Qian-CV/PG-DRFNet/README.md

 ### Hyperparameters Configuration

-Detailed hyperparameters config can be found in configs/base/
+Detailed hyperparameters config can be found in configs/base/ and configs/PG-DRFNet/

 ## Installation